-Your budget for kitchen renovations must match your project expectations to ensure you achieve the results you seek.
-Otherwise, you could end up having to reluctantly cut corners to finish your project – or run your finances dry trying to avoid compromises.
-Accurately estimating your budget in the first place can help you stay on track financially while completing the renovations to your satisfaction.
-To avoid underestimating, start by determining what funds you have available for the project, and then get quotes from contractors to see how they compare.
-If there is a rather large difference, not to worry.
+Your project expectations need to match your budget if you want to achieve the results you seek.
+Otherwise, you’ll end up cutting corners to finish your project or draining your savings trying to avoid compromising.
+To avoid underestimating costs, start by determining what funds you have available for the project, and then get quotes from contractors to see how they compare.

-On average, full kitchen remodels cost upwards of $25,000 with a large percentage of those funds used for materials.
-Although it varies from region to region, labour rates for kitchen contractors rarely exceed 35% of the entire bill.
-Therefore, you can control your costs somewhat by switching up the materials you select for your project.
-Although you never want to compromise on quality, there are many suitable options at lower price points when it comes to cabinets, countertops and flooring.
+On average, full kitchen remodels cost around $25,000.
+Most of that is used for materials; labour costs rarely exceed 35% of the bill.
+So, you can control your costs to some degree by switching up the materials you want for your project.
+Although you never want to compromise on quality, there are many suitable options at lower price points for cabinets, countertops, and flooring.

-Even with a well-defined budget and project plan in hand, unexpected problems could still arise as your kitchen contractors dig into the project.
-During the demolition stage, in particular, their efforts may reveal areas in need of repair and reinforcement before the contractors can continue.
+Even with a well-defined budget and project plan in hand, unexpected problems could still arise during the project.
+The demolition stage, in particular, may reveal areas in need of repair and reinforcement before the contractors can continue.
 These types of issues can increase costs, and you’ll need to be able to afford the extra work.
 Otherwise, you’ll end up stalling your kitchen renovation project until you can pay for it.

 - Under cabinet